RupayonRoy/RupayonRoy/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Computer Science and Engineering
 - 💞️ I’m looking to collaborate on small projects on Python or Java
 - 📫 How to reach me ?
-Mail at : roy.rupayon@gmail.com
+Mail to : roy.rupayon@gmail.com

 <!---
 RupayonRoy/RupayonRoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.